Subscribe from your phone¶

 You can use the ntfy Android App or iOS app to receive notifications directly on your phone.
 Just like the server, this app is also open source, and the code is available on GitHub (Android, iOS).
 Feel free to contribute, or build your own.

-You can get the Android app from both Google Play and from F-Droid.
-Both are largely identical, with the one exception that the F-Droid flavor does not use Firebase.
+You can get the Android app from Google Play, F-Droid, or via the APKs from GitHub Releases.
+The Google Play and F-Droid releases are largely identical, with the one exception that the F-Droid flavor does not use Firebase.
 The iOS app can be downloaded from the App Store.

 Alternatively, you may also want to consider using the progressive web app (PWA) instead of the native app.
 The PWA is a website that you can add to your home screen, and it will behave just like a native app.